-where $E$ is the Young's modulus, $h$ the block height, and $L$ its lateral size in the sliding direction, while $\sigma_\textrm{s}$ and $\sigma_\textrm{k}$ are the static and kinetic shear stress, respectively.
+where $E$ is the Young's modulus, $h$ the block height and $L$ its lateral size in the sliding direction, while $\sigma_\textrm{s}$ and $\sigma_\textrm{k}$ are the static and kinetic shear stress, respectively.

 Although the model is not a rigorous half-space solution, the qualitative trend — that $\lambda_{\rm el}$ grows with system size for fixed $L/h$ — is expected to remain valid.
 This matters because the relative magnitude of $\lambda_{\rm el}$ compared to a microscopic asperity length scale $D$, determines the macroscopic breakloose behavior.
-If $\lambda_{\rm el} \gg D$, most macroasperity contact regions will be renewed before global slip occur, and the breakloose friction force will be close to the kinetic friction force.
+If $\lambda_{\rm el} \gg D$, most macroasperity contact regions will be renewed before global slip occurs, and the breakloose friction force will be close to the kinetic friction force.
 That is, the observed static or breakloose friction coefficient $\mu_s$ approaches the kinetic value $\mu_k$.
 Conversely, in stiff or small systems where $\lambda_{\rm el} \ll D$, all macroasperity contact regions are broken at the same time, and the full static strength $\mu_s^\ast$ can be reached.
 This trend is loosely analogous to how adhesion depends on the system size or the radius of curvature.
 Large, compliant systems fail via interfacial crack propagation.
-In contrast, small, elastically stiff contacts tend to break bonds more uniformly across the interface~\cite{Persson2003W,Muser2022EL}, which results in an increase of the pull-off force.
+In contrast, small, elastically stiff contacts tend to break bonds more uniformly across the interface~\cite{Persson2003W,Muser2022EL}.